-We say “known” pregnancies because it happens more often, however women don’t realize they were pregnant.
-Sometimes, early pregnancy loss appears like a period that came a little later than expected.
+The fact is, early pregnancy loss occurs in more than 10% of pregnancies; however, the women who face them don’t always realize they were pregnant at the time.
+Sometimes, an early pregnancy loss just looks like a period that came a little later than expected.

 Causes of Early Pregnancy Loss

 Each case of early pregnancy loss is different, and we may never know the exact cause.
-However, research shows that about half of early miscarriages result from the abnormal chromosomes in the embryo.
-Studies show that your risk of early pregnancy loss increases as you get older.
+Research shows that about half of early miscarriages result from the abnormal chromosomes in the embryo.
+We also know that your risk of early pregnancy loss increases as you get older.

 For your own peace of mind, it’s important to understand what actions do not cause early pregnancy loss.
 You will NOT cause a miscarriage by:

 - Using birth control pills before pregnancy

 Many researchers have looked into the question of whether substances like alcohol, caffeine, and tobacco can cause miscarriage.
 The results are mixed.

 - Some studies suggest that smoking increases the risk, while others found no impact.
 Doctors highly recommend that you completely abstain from smoking during pregnancy.